-Our main empirical strategy exploits both the demand for technology as well as the supply of technology to identify the digital technology shock.
-Columns (6) and (7) of Table 3.3 most closely parallel this empirical strategy using the interaction between internet access and technology use.
-The average cognitive-to-manual task ratio increases by 3 percentage points between 1999 and 2006 for tech-intensive industries located in cities with internet access.
-Meanwhile, the same average task ratio decreases by 3 percentage points in non-techintensive industries located in cities without internet access, an overall difference of 6 percentage points.
-Similarly, for the non-routine-to-routine task ratio in Panel B, we see a strong relative shift toward non-routine tasks, measuring around 6 percentage points, particularly for those tech-intensive employers located in municipalities with internet service provision.
+Our triple differences empirical strategy to identify the impact of a digital technology shock exploits variation over time, in the demand for technology, as well as the geographical roll out in the supply of technology.
+Hence, in columns (6) and (7) of Table 3.4, we parallel this empirical strategy, and report the average of the two task indices across cities with access to internet services and in industries with high levels of ICT intensity and across cities without internet access and in industries with low levels of technology, respectively.
+The average cognitive-to-manual task ratio increases by 4 percentage points between 1999 and 2006 for tech-intensive industries located in cities with internet access.
+Meanwhile, the same average ability task ratio decreases by 3 percentage points in non-tech-intensive industries located in cities with toward non-routine activities, measuring around 5 percentage points, particularly for those tech-intensive employers located in municipalities with internet service provision.
+There is no change over time in the activity task index for cities without internet and in low technology industries.